Ube jam, also known as ube halaya, halayang ube, or Filipino jam, is a traditional Filipino dessert made using purple yam.

 📋Ingredients

-- Condensed milk - sweetens the jam.
+- Condensed milk and evaporated milk - sweetens and contributes to the creaminess of the jam.

 - Butter - I use salted butter, but unsalted butter will also work fine for this recipe.